-The NHS North London Board operates to a constitution and is responsible for arranging health services in the area.
+The NHS North West London Board operates to a constitution and is responsible for arranging health services in the area.
 The Board is led by Penny Dash as our Chair.
 Below is a list of our Board members.

 Board Chair: Penny Dash